Modular Block-diagonal Curvature Approximations for Feedforward Architectures: Main contribution

-In this form, the computational scheme for obtaining BDAs of the Fisher resembles the HBP of the GGN.
-However, instead of propagating back the Hessian of the loss with respect to the network, the expected Hessian of the negative log-likelihood under the model's predictive distribution is used. \citet{martens2015KFAC} use Monte-Carlo sampling to estimate this matrix in their KFAC optimizer.
-For square and cross-entropy loss, GGN and Fisher are equivalent \citep[][Chapter~9]{martens2014NaturalGradient}.
+In this form, the computational scheme for BDAs of the Fisher resembles the HBP of the GGN.
+However, instead of propagating back the loss Hessian with respect to the network, the expected Hessian of the negative log-likelihood under the model's predictive distribution is used. \citet{martens2015KFAC} use Monte-Carlo sampling to estimate this matrix in their KFAC optimizer.
+Relations between the Fisher and GGN are discussed in \citep{pascanu2013revisiting, martens2014NaturalGradient}; for square and cross-entropy loss, they are equivalent.